 Apply Second Coat

-Let the paint cure for at least 2 hours.
+Let the paint cure for at least two hours.
 In moist air or cool temperatures, let the paint cure longer.
 Apply a second coat of paint to the aluminum siding.

 When to Call a Professional